A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

 \subsubsection{SE Tasks in Software Management}

-There are only four literature involving the utilization of XAI in software management, involving the following main SE tasks, i.e., information search on Q\&A sites, configuration extrapolation, effort/cost estimation, and developer recommendation, leaving ample space for further exploration.
+There are four literature involving the utilization of XAI in software management, involving the following main SE tasks, i.e., \emph{Mining Software Repositories.}, \emph{Configuration Extrapolation}, \emph{Effort/Cost Estimation}, and \emph{Developer Recommendation}.

-\textbf{Information Search on Q\&A Sites.} As one of the most popular and widely-used technical Q\&A sites in SE communities, \textbf{Stack Overflow (SO)} plays an increasingly important role in software development.
+\textbf{Mining Software Repositories.} As one of the most popular and widely-used technical Q\&A sites in SE communities, \textbf{Stack Overflow\footnote{\url{https://stackoverflow.com/}} (SO)} plays an increasingly important role in software development.
 When facing software programming problems such as implementing specific functionalities or handling errors in code, developers often turn to SO for help.
 To provide both accurate and explainable retrieval results, Liu et al. \cite{KGXQR} proposed KGXQR, a knowledge graph-based question retrieval approach for programming tasks.
 KGXQR constructed a software development-related concept knowledge graph to find the desired questions, and further generated explanations based on the association paths between the concepts involved in the query and the SO questions to bridge the knowledge gap.

 \textbf{Configuration Extrapolation.} Configuration management is a process in systems engineering for establishing consistency of a product’s attributes throughout its life.
 The increasing configurability of modern software also puts a burden on users to tune these configurations for their target hardware and workloads.
 To configure software applications efficiently, ML models have been applied to model the complex relationships between configuration parameters and performance.
 To understand the underlying factors that caused the low performance, Ding et al. \cite{DBLP:conf/sigsoft/0006PCH21} used an inherently interpretable linear regression model \cite{faraway2004linear} to find the configuration with the best predicted performance.
 They provided interactive visualization charts (e.g., radar charts, bar charts) to explain the relationships between the application-level configuration parameters and ultimate performance.